- People

 Restoration Planning

-A whole-ecosystem restoration approach.
+A comprehensive restoration approach

+The pace will pick up even more after the dam removal team completes their work.
+RES will launch a comprehensive restoration effort for the river, streams, and lands impacted by the former reservoirs.
 RES will directly restore the areas in and around the four reservoir footprints.
 At the same time, we’ll be monitoring the river’s recovery over a much larger geographic area, reaching from the uppermost reservoir, created by the JC Boyle Dam in Oregon, all the way to the mouth of the Klamath River on the California coast.

 RES will revegetate thousands of acres of the former reservoir footprints.
 We’ll also restore several miles of high-priority tributaries, fully reopening a critical part of historical salmon and steelhead spawning habitats.